Mideast's Jordan River: Rich in holiness, poor in water

 Mideast's Jordan River: Rich in holiness, poor in waterShow all 13

 Kristen Burckhartt felt overwhelmed.
-She needed time to reflect, to let it sink in that she had just briefly soaked her feet in the water where Jesus is said to have been baptized, in the Jordan River.
+She needed time to reflect, to let it sink in that she had just dipped her feet in the water where Jesus is said to have been baptized, in the Jordan River.

-Tourists and pilgrims come to the site from near and far, many driven by faith, to follow in Christ’s footsteps, to touch the river’s water, to connect with biblical events.
+Here, tourists and pilgrims, many driven by faith, come to follow in Christ’s footsteps, to touch the river’s water, to connect to biblical events.

 Symbolically and spiritually, the river is of mighty significance to many.
 Physically, the Lower Jordan River of today is a lot more meager than mighty.